tharakkrishnan/ImageSearch/README.md

 - Next we extract scores(keypoints, descriptors) using SIFT for all files in /tmp/ingest using get_scores()
 - Similarly we extract scores for the modified images under ../modified_images using get_scores()
 - In a nested loop we iterate through the scores for each modified image comparing with those of an image from the universe using score_match(). score_match() returns the number of good matches.
 By keeping track of the maximum score we can obtain the best match in the universe for the modified image.
+-
+### Future implementations for robustness and speed
+- The current implementation can be easily optimized for speed by parallelizing a number of operations.
+- ingest.py currently fetches a list of urls, and then downloads images from each url one by one.
+The downloads are I/O bound independent processes.
+It is possible to replicate ingest.py into 10 workers, each of which fetch, 1/10th of the urls and download images.
+The workers will also calculate the scores and place them in a distributed NoSQL data base.
+The images can be discarded after the scores are calculated to reduce memory overhead for large universes.
+- process.py which obtains the match by comparing the modified image score with the scores of the universe can also be optimzed using a number of workers that split up the universe space and consolidate results at the end.
+This map-reduce process can potentially be implemented on a hadoop cluster.